bensadiku/genapkbuild/README.md

 `-i --input <apk path>`

-This flag is required, it supplies the path of the APK we want to generate the makefile for.
+This flag is required, it supplies the path of the APK we want to generate the makefile or blueprint for.

 ### Soong (Android.bp) flag
 ---